microsoft/qsharp-compiler/src/QuantumSdk/README.md

 The following properties can be configured to customize the build:

 - `QscExe`:
 The command to invoke the Q# compiler.
+The value set by default invokes the Q# compiler that is packaged as tool with the Sdk.
 The default value can be accessed via the `DefaultQscExe` property.
-The default value invokes the Q# compiler packages as tool with the Sdk.

 - `QscVerbosity`:
 Defines the verbosity of the Q# compiler.
 Recognized values are: Quiet, Minimal, Normal, Detailed, and Diagnostic.